 Our book, Pruning Made Easy, provides useful information about pruning and care for the different growing habits of blackberries.
-You can also find illustrations of different kinds of blackberry trellises from the North Carolina State University Cooperative Extension Service if you want to try your hand at constructing your own!
+You will also find illustrations of different kinds of blackberry trellises from the North Carolina State University Cooperative Extension Service if you want to try your hand at constructing your own!

 Some other berry plants besides blackberries might also require trellises.